 - 4.1.2 Participants who attend JPME are required to sign a Continuing Service Agreement with the Component and serve in the Federal government for a minimum of three times the length of the JPME program after completing the program.
-(Other Component or organizational policies may apply) - 4.1.3 Some JPME schools may require the participant to obtain a Top Secret (TS) and/or Secret Compartmental Information (SCI) clearance. - 4.2 Defense-Focused Leadership Seminars: A series of seminars (ranging from three to nine days each) will blend real-world learning and powerful, challenging experiential development opportunities.
+(Other Component or organizational policies may apply.) - 4.1.3 Some JPME schools may require the participant to obtain a Top Secret (TS) and/or Secret Compartmental Information (SCI) clearance. - 4.2 Defense-Focused Leadership Seminars: A series of seminars (ranging from three to nine days each) will blend real-world learning and powerful, challenging experiential development opportunities.
 The seminars will provide core knowledge for the enterprise-wide perspective and the opportunity to apply leadership skills in increasingly complex joint and national security environments.
 These seminars are designed to foster expansion of thought to guide cognition and performance at the executive level.
 The seminars focus on the interpersonal aspects of leadership and how these skills change at the executive level, solving complex problems in ambiguous environments, creativity and innovation, self-knowledge, and how one operates and negotiates as a leader in a variety of contexts.
 Each seminar builds on the next to increase perspective and knowledge integration through a series of unique experiential learning activities, participant and facilitator-led discussions from expert, renowned thought leaders and subject matter experts.
 Participants will attend all seminars as a cohort, thus facilitating a team approach to learning and the development of long-lasting professional relationships.
 The seminar location will be determined. - 4.2.1 Participants are required to complete specific assignments prior to and during each seminar.
 These assignments will enhance the learning experience as well as aid with the transfer and application of knowledge.
 Some of the work will include readings, videos, team presentations, and application of knowledge and tools from seminars directly on the job. - 4.3 Individual Development: The goal of individual development is for the participant to demonstrate targeted proficiencies in the critical leadership competencies, to include the enterprise-wide perspective.
 Feedback from both senior advisors and 360-degree assessments will pinpoint where additional development is warranted to further hone existing competency talents and address identified competency needs.
-An Executive Development Plan (EDP) will outline the training, education, assignments, or other means for addressing any such gaps.
-Every participant will select an enterprise-spanning experiential assignment to experience new strategic challenges in new environments and further strengthen the enterprise perspective.
-The evolution of each individual EDP will be woven into every leadership seminar and developmental activity throughout the program. - 4.4 Eligibility for Graduation: Participants must attend DSLDP Orientation, attend all seminars and associated requirements, the Defense Strategy Foundation Course, a Master's Degree at their designated war college (JPME), a four-month (or longer) Experiential Assignment outside the nominees current assignment, mentoring sessions with their assigned SES Executive Advisor, and six (6) coaching sessions with their assigned executive coach.
+The Senior Leader Strategic Workbook (SLSW) is a journal used to capture specific activities, general reflections, update the Leadership Philosophy and to take notes during Coaching and Executive Advisor sessions.
+Every participant will select an enterprise-spanning experiential assignment to experience new strategic challenges in new environments and further strengthen their enterprise perspective.
+The SLSW should be utilized beginning with the orientation session throughout the program and ending with graduation. - 4.4 Eligibility for Graduation: Participants must attend DSLDP Orientation, attend all seminars and associated requirements, complete the Senior Leader Strategic Workbook (SLSW), the Defense Strategy Foundation Course, a Master's Degree at their designated war college (JPME), a four-month (or longer) Experiential Assignment outside the nominees current assignment, mentoring sessions with their assigned SES Executive Advisor, and six (6) coaching sessions with their assigned executive coach.
 Additionally, participants are required to meet regularly with their Accountability Partners and participate in a cohort Legacy Project.

-Participants who complete all of the program requirements will participate in a final structured interview to help discern the participant's ability in meeting or exceeding the targeted proficiencies of the critical leadership competencies.
-Participants will be expected to demonstrate higher order cognition in reasoning, judgement, and approaches necessary to make the leap to thinking and operating at an executive level.
-When the participant successfully completes the structured interview and other assessment(s), they are ready to graduate and will attend a formal graduation ceremony.
-The graduation certificate validates the participant has met DSLDP objectives and has attained the desired proficiencies for enterprise leadership.
+Upon completion of all program requirements, cohort members will participate in a final structured interview to discern their ability in meeting or exceeding the targeted proficiencies of the critical leadership competencies.
+Participants will be expected to demonstrate higher order cognition in reasoning and approaches necessary to make the leap to thinking and operating at an executive level.
+When the participant successfully completes the structured interview and other assessment(s), they will attend a formal graduation ceremony.